IvanTrica/json-place/README.md

 Bootstrap 4 <br />
 Infinite scroll 6 <br />

+Modular architecture.
+With lazy loading for improving app performance.

 ## Description

 List all the posts in UI and show titles of the posts consuming JSONPlaceholde API. <br />